RobTrew/prelude-jxa/README.md

     // in the context of the JS libraries whose source
     // filePaths are listed in fps :: [FilePath]

-    // Evaluate a function f :: (() -> a)
-    // in the context of the JS libraries whose source
-    // filePaths are listed in fps :: [FilePath]
     // usingLibs :: [FilePath] -> (() -> a) -> a
     const usingLibs = (fps, f) =>
         fps.every(doesFileExist) ? (